-RECLAMACION: “Pfizer [COVID-19] vaccine confirmed to cause neurodegenerative diseases”; “mRNA vaccines [are] an untested type of vaccine which creates new proteins and can actually integrate into the human genome”
+FULL CLAIM: “Pfizer [COVID-19] vaccine confirmed to cause neurodegenerative diseases”; “mRNA vaccines [are] an untested type of vaccine which creates new proteins and can actually integrate into the human genome”

 As of 27 April 2021, more than 1.04 billion COVID-19 vaccine doses have been administered worldwide, according to the New York Times vaccine tracker.
 Such unprecedented vaccination efforts led to viral claims that question the safety of COVID-19 vaccines, alleging that the vaccine is responsible for many side effects, even in the absence of evidence supporting such claims.

 The claim originated from an article that provided no data supporting it

 This article published by the website National File on 22 April 2021 repeated the claim that mRNA vaccines cause neurodegenerative diseases, which went viral in late February 2021.
 The claim originated from an article published in the journal Microbiology and Infectious Diseases in January 2021.
 This journal is included in Beall’s list of potential “predatory journals”, which charge fees to authors for publishing and don’t assess the quality of the article through evaluation by other scientists (peer review).
 The author of the study, Bart Classen, is an immunologist who previously published research incorrectly linking vaccines to type 1 diabetes and obesity.